15 Things I Stopped Buying To Save Money

 Get A Cashback Credit Card

-So, don’t shop with getting cashback.
+So, don’t shop without getting cashback.
 Every time I go shopping I use my American Express Blue Cash Everyday Card that offers 3% cashback at U.S. supermarkets on up to $6,000 per year in purchases, 2% at U.S. gas stations & select U.S. department stores, and 1% cashback on other purchases.
 There is NO ANNUAL FEE with this card.

 When you get your American Express Blue Cash Everyday Card, you’ll earn $150 back after you spend $1,000 in purchases in your first 3 months of Card Membership as a statement credit.

 Did you know you can earn money from shopping?! eBates Rakuten has paid me over $200 this year alone just from shopping online through their site.

 The only thing you’re required to do is go to Rakuten or enable the plugin through your browser.
 It will display as shown below.
 Make sure you click on “Activate % Cash Back” and you’re good to go.
 Do your normal online or in-store shopping and SAVE!